-Other modernists had to find more ocnventioanl means of subsistence.
+Other modernists had to find more conventioanl means of subsistence.
 Journalism was understandably popular as an occupation that at least kept one in touch with writing implements, as in the case of Basil Bunting, who was music critic for The Outlook in the 1920s and later on a Times correspondent.
 Djuna Barnes was a much more successful and well-paid journalist.
 Not surprisingly, many modernist figures had vague intentions of making a living in some more or less academic manner, for example in schoolteaching, which both Auden and Waugh tried.
 Beckett turned his back on an academic career, but seemed never to have been able to turn his back on that shunning.
 Katherine Mansfield had thoughts of becoming a professional cellist.
-Dorothy Richardson’s start in life was as a receptionist in a Harley street dental surgery, and was able to support herself and her husband for many years as a freelance journalist.
+Dorothy Richardson’s start in life was as a receptionist in a Harley street dental surgery, but she was able to support herself and her husband for many years as a freelance journalist.
 Ella Williams, later to write as Jean Rhys, had ambitions of being an actress, spent a year as a touring chorus girl in musical comedy, worked as an escort and artist’s model, and even put in time during 1918 in a pension office, but largely depended on a series of not very dependable husbands, one of whom ended up in jail for financial fraud.
 Joyce tried out various occupations, including the idea of being a professional singer, or becoming a doctor, and also worked during 1906 as a clerk in a bank in Rome.
-Even in the days of his late celebrity, with Ulysses selling well in expensive editions, the temptation of a steady job was still there: Richard Ellmann records that ‘he had to write between two hundred and two hundred and fifty letters a day, beginning at 8.30 in the morning and ending at 7.30 at night, and often later, with two hours off for lunch’.
+Richard Ellmann records that ‘he had to write between two hundred and two hundred and fifty letters a day, beginning at 8.30 in the morning and ending at 7.30 at night, and often later, with two hours off for lunch’.
 Ellmann adds the Travesties-like note that the effect was to wear out the pair of trousers which he had borrowed from Stanislaus, to whom he complained that ‘they had been made too thin for steady desk work’ (an oxymoronic phrase that concentrates the whole of my argument), so that he had to hide the patches in the seat beneath his tailcoat (Ellmann 1983, 226).
-In 1939, Beckett had heard about a vacancy for a lecturer in Italian in the University of Cape Town, but Joyce thought better of it after hearing how common thunderstorms were there (Ellmann 1983, 722).
+Even in the days of his late celebrity, with Ulysses selling well in expensive editions, the temptation of a steady job was still there: in 1939, Beckett had heard about a vacancy for a lecturer in Italian in the University of Cape Town, but Joyce thought better of it after hearing how common thunderstorms were there (Ellmann 1983, 722).

-What modernist artists also had in common as that they were, as a sardonic review of Blast in the New Statesman in 1914 put it, all species of ‘hustler’ (Squire 1914, 406), a word deriving from the primary notion of knocking or shaking about, then transferred to pickpockets, in reference to the disorientating barge often imparted to the victim, and finally to the actions of a vigorous or aggressive salesman, as well as, from the 1920s, a prostitute.
+What modernist artists also had in common was that they were, as a sardonic review of Blast in the New Statesman in 1914 put it, all species of ‘hustler’ (Squire 1914, 406), a word deriving from the primary notion of knocking or shaking about, then transferred to pickpockets, in reference to the disorientating barge often imparted to the victim, and finally to the actions of a vigorous or aggressive salesman, as well as, from the 1920s, a prostitute.
 All needed to make the most of a little.
-If it is really hard to see this as any kind of steady job, it nevertheless constituted an important and growing part of urban economies.
+If it is really hard to see this as any kind of steady job, the different forms of hustling nevertheless constituted an important and growing part of urban economies.

 Tom Stoppard brings the antagonism between the worlds of art and work to articulation in Travesties, a play that imagines the meeting of James Joyce, Tristan Tzara and Vladimir Ilyich Lenin in Zürich in 1917, or rather imagines how that meeting might unreliably have been imagined by an obscure consular official called Henry Carr.
 During one of their encounters, Carr delivers a harrumphing tirade on Tristan Tzara’s foppish ideas of art: